Source Decoder

 The generated resources are then used in data shaping, dependency graph, and the resource encoder.

+The YAML decoder knows how to work with files that are in the YAML format.
 All of the Corteza provisionings are in the YAML format, so all of the system resources are supported here.
-Take a look at the CRM configuration for an example.
+Take a look at the CRM configuration for an example. |

+The CSV decoder knows how to work with files that are in the CSV format.
 We consider CSV data as unstructured as we are not able to extract most of the contextual information required by system resources.
+The CSV decoder provides a generic |

 The JSON decoder knows how to work with files that are in the JSON format.

 We consider JSONL data as unstructured as we are not able to extract most of the contextual information required by system resources.
+The JSON decoder provides a generic |

-The directory decoder attempts to determine the source type, and then uses the pre-defined decoders to do the actual decoding.
+The directory decoder knows how to work with a series of files nested under an arbitrary file structure.
+The directory decoder attempts to determine the source type, and then uses the pre-defined decoders to do the actual decoding. |